latent-to/developer-docs/docs/subnets/crowdloans-tutorial.md

 If the cap is not reached by `end`:
 1. Anyone can call `crowdloan.refund(crowdloan_id)` repeatedly until all contributors (except the creator) are refunded (batched per call).
 2. After refunds complete (only the creator’s deposit remains), the `creator` can call `crowdloan.dissolve(crowdloan_id)` to clean up and recover the deposit.

+### Optional: Withdraw

+Before finalization:
+- Any contributor can `crowdloan.withdraw(crowdloan_id)` to recover their contribution.
+- The creator can only withdraw amounts above the kept deposit; the deposit itself remains until refund/dissolve.

 ## Troubleshooting